 - The more time goes on, the more difficult it is to assess injuries and damages caused by the defective product.

 The party injured by the defective product cannot stop the clock once it has started to run (except in very limited circumstances).
 Therefore, it is imperative to seek help from a qualified products liability attorney in California to preserve the right to fair compensation.

 Consult with a California Product Liability Lawyer

 Products liability cases can be challenging, and injured individuals may be unaware of the exact amount of time available to file a claim.

 Once you have discovered an injury or illness caused by a defective product, you should consult with a product liability lawyer in California right away.
 A product liability attorney will fight diligently for your right to receive financial compensation.

 With over thirty years of experience, Chuck Geerhart has had the privilege of representing countless injured California clients.
 Mr. Geerhart began his career working as a civil defense attorney, including on many product liability matters.

 This gives him a unique perspective as an attorney for injured victims, because he understands both sides of a claim and how defense attorneys think.

-Our firm only takes on a small number of cases, allowing us to work closely with our clients and provide the best possible legal representation.
-Contact our office today to schedule a consultation.
+The Law Office of Chuck Geerhart only takes on a small number of cases, allowing us to work closely with our clients and provide the best possible legal representation.
+Contact us onlinecall (415) 577-4992 today to schedule a consultation.